Version2beta/zibrato/README.rst

 Creating a new Zibrato worker
 +++++++++++++++++++++++++++++

 New Zibrato backend workers should subclass the Backend class specified in zibrato/backend.py.
 They probably need to reimplement the connect, parse, post, and flush methods, and must include code for running as __main__.
 See zibrato/librato.py as an example.

+The setup.py script contains an "entry_points" section for defining console scripts.
+The preferred implementation of an additional worker will be to name it following the "zibrato-service" pattern and add it to the console_scripts array.

 Metric types
 ____________